tablexi/tablexi_dev-generators/README.md

 $ gem install tablexi_dev-generators
 ```

+### Upgrading

+After upgrading it's recommended that you re-run the generators and verify that the changed files are correct.

 ## Circle CI issue with Private repository

 Note: when using Circle CI, if you want to check out the private `tablexi_dev-generators` git repo, you will have to authorize a User Key.